sem0ark/y-tasks-unit-demo-cra-ci/README.md

 ```

 ## Workflows
 Every workflow was implemented in .github directory.
-The settings are stated to resolve only pull requests.
+The settings are stated to resolve pull requests,
+push support for `master` branch was added for the sake of simplicity.